 • Access to LTCO’s online Advanced Cruising practice exam.
 This simulates the experience of writing the official Sail Canada or ASA 106 exam and will help you gauge your readiness to write the official exam.
 COMING SOON

-• Ongoing access to the Advanced Cruising Ashore Knowledge content if you wish to review or keep updated in future.
+• Ongoing access to the Advanced Cruising Ashore Knowledge content for 12 months if you wish to review or keep updated.